Narrator: Hugh Fraser

 A mysterious woman, a legendary cursed jewel, and a night train to the French Riviera— ingredients for the perfect romance or the perfect crime?
 When the train stops, the jewel is missing, and the woman is found dead in her compartment.
 It's the perfect mystery, filled with passion, greed, deceit.
 And Hercule Poirot is the perfect detective to solve it...

 There’s a lot of lead up before the murder.
 We meet an heiress whose millionaire father gives her a fabulous ruby to cheer her up a little.
 She and her husband are having problems and, as the father sees it, her only real option is to divorce him.
 We meet the husband and his mistress, a dancer who is only interested in rich men, which he won’t be if his wife divorces him.
-We mysterious man and a not necessarily above-board jewelry merchant and his daughter.
+We meet a not necessarily above-board jewelry merchant and his daughter.
 Finally, I think, we meet a lovely young woman, Katherine Grey, who has recently become rich herself, after the elderly woman she was a companion to died and she inherited all the money.
-Oh, wait, there’s also the well-to-do family the newly rich woman is going to visit in the French Riviera— they don’t really come in until after the murder, but still.
+Oh, wait, there’s also the well-to-do family – they don’t really come in until after the murder, but still.

 So, most of them, including Poirot, end up on the Blue Train, heading to the French Riviera.
 And one of them ends up dead and the ruby ends up missing.
 Happily, Poirot is there to help solve the crime.